forsythfuture/child-care-pdf-scraper/README.md

 ### Missing data

-The following months are missing from the scraped data due to either the raw PDF file missing, or the PDF file being unscrapable: February 2017 and November 2016.
+A few months are missing from the scraped data due to either the raw PDF file missing, or the PDF file being unscrapable.